Arizona - The Grand Canyon State

 The first Europeans to enter Arizona arrived in 1539 with Fr.
 Marcos de Niza.
 The next year saw the treasure-seeking expedition of Francisco de Coronado.
 Between 1540 and 1542 Coronado and his men traveled across Arizona, New Mexico and Kansas searching for the fabled "Seven Golden Cities of Cibola."
 Finally they gave up on finding vast riches and returned to Mexico, but not before decimating whole native societies with the spreading of European diseases the natives had no natural immunity to.
 It was almost 150 years before another organized expedition entered Arizona.
 That expedition was organized by the Jesuit Father Kino and was much more oriented to establishing the Spanish/Jesuit version of Christianity among the locals.
 In the 1690's and early 1700's he founded several missions in the southeastern part of the state and converted many natives to Christianity.

-The Spanish military didn't arrive until silver was discovered in the area south of what is now Tucson.
+The Spanish military never showed until silver was discovered in the area south of what is now Tucson.
 They built the Presidio at Tubac in 1752, then built a Presidio in Tucson in 1775.
 The military was necessary to protect the miners and other settlers from marauding Apaches who were very resistant to the European invaders well into the late 1800's.